May 17, 2017

 When my wife and I began our mission with the launch of the Taylorsville, Utah gathering location, we were amazed as more than 800 people came to a meeting we held to learn about the program.
 Seeing so many students feel inspired to enroll in the program was truly wonderful, but witnessing them grow and overcome the difficulties in their lives as they received their education was even more rewarding.

-Michael Burgess was twenty-nine years old when he started Pathway.
-He was married and had five children -- all under the age of five.
+Michael Burgess was twenty-nine years old when he started PathwayConnect.
+He was married and had five children — all under the age of five.
 Every week, he actively participated and brought value to our gatherings.
 But during his first semester, we learned that he was struggling to afford the program and would not be able to continue.
 Even though he had doubts, he didn’t give up.
 He kept working.
-We worked with him and he was later able to receive help from extended family members so he could continue his studies.
+We worked with him, and he was later able to receive help from extended family members so he could continue his studies.

 During his time in the program, he learned to improve his live.
 His testimony was strengthened, his self-worth as a father increased, and from the math class he learned to budget his finances.
-He even received a payment raise at his work which gave him even more opportunities.
-Although he had to make sacrifices to make it through Pathway, he learned and grew from his experiences.
+He even received a raise at his work, which gave him even more opportunities.
+Although he had to make sacrifices to make it through PathwayConnect, he learned and grew from his experiences.
 He has been blessed for what he has accomplished.

-When she started Pathway, she had to go to the library every day to do her school work.
+When she started PathwayConnect, she had to go to the library every day to do her schoolwork.
 She also tried to keep up with her assignments by using her phone.
 Despite her difficulties, she pressed forward.
-After some time she was able to save enough money to purchase a computer.
+After some time, she was able to save enough money to purchase a computer.
 My wife and I were amazed as week after week she came to the gatherings prepared and ready to share.
-Now that she has finished Pathway, she is working in a law office and is moving forward to get a bachelor’s degree through BYU-Idaho.
+Now that she has finished PathwayConnect, she is working in a law office and is moving forward to get a bachelor’s degree through BYU-Idaho.

 Don’t Give Up

-One thing all these stories have in common is when the students were faced with difficulties and trials, they did not give up on their goals to get an education.
-Though hard work, dedication, and sometimes a little help they learned, grew, and overcame.
+One thing all these stories have in common is that when the students were faced with difficulties and trials, they did not give up on their goals to get an education.
+Through hard work, dedication, and sometimes a little help, they learned, grew, and overcame.

-Elder James Tindall and his wife, Deborah, finished their Pathway missionary service on 1 May 2016 after serving in Taylorsville, Utah for 3 years.
+Elder James Tindall and his wife, Deborah, finished their missionary service on May 1, 2016, after serving in Taylorsville, Utah, for 3 years.

 How have you grown from the struggles in your educational journey?
 What advice would you give to someone who is struggling with their education?
 Please share your thoughts with us in the comment section below.